Chart Color Schemes

 Infrastructure

-Casino has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Casino has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects expected to impact the region.
-Notable initiatives include Colley Park Upgrade, Casino CBD Masterplan, Reynolds Road Industrial Precinct, and Casino Water and Sewer Infrastructure Project.
-The following list details those likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 13 projects likely impacting the area.
+Key projects include Colley Park Upgrade, Casino CBD Masterplan, Casino Water and Sewer Infrastructure Project, Northern Rivers Intermodal & Industrial Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.